DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 In this homework, we will:

-* Modify the DAG we created during the lessons for trasnferring the yellow taxi data
+* Modify the DAG we created during the lessons for transferring the yellow taxi data
 * Create a new dag for transferring the FHV data
 * Create another dag for the Zones data